yegor256/blog/_posts/2014/apr/2014-04-09-xembly-intro.md

 title: "Xembly, an Assembly for XML"
 date: 2014-04-09
 tags: xembly xml xsl xsd
+description:
-description: An imperative language for XML data and schema manipulations
+  Xembly is an imperative language for XML data and schema manipulations that makes XML building much easier and convenient
 keywords:
   - xml
   - xsl